Cuba Travel Tips

 Foreign Gateway Cities

-You can buy a 30 day Cuban tourist visa at the airport there for $20.
+We bought 30-day Cuban tourist visas at the airport in Cancun for $20.

-It can be purchased the at the check in counter (or while waiting in line) before your flight.
+Visas were purchased at the check in counter (or while waiting in line) before your flight.
 The visa is a separate card you keep with your passport, but it’s not attached.

 We flew into Havana from Cancun on the Mexican budget airline Interjet for $240 USD round trip, and the flight took about an hour.